stephlj/Traces/README.md

 By the way, any time it asks you to press "anything else", it will probably crash if you press the space bar.
 Choose a different anything else!

+##Acknowledgements##

+I am extremely grateful to Matt Johnson (themattjohnson.com, github.com/mattjj) and Luke Breuer (luke.breuer.com) for extensive help developing this software.
+This project would have been dead in the water without the significant intellectual and time contributions that they made!
+I am also indebted to TJ Ha's lab at UIUC, which has made what I consider to be "industry-standard" smFRET code freely available on their website (cplc.illinois.edu/software/).
+In this repository I make frequent allusions to the Ha lab code, noting where my code differs from theirs and where I have followed their lead.

 ##Licensing Information##

 Coming soon!